GiovineItalia/Gadfly.jl/docs/src/lib/geoms/geom_contour.md

 ## Arguments
   * `levels` (optional): Sets the number of contours to draw, defaults to 15.
-It takes either a vector of contour levels, or a integer that specifies the number of contours to draw.
+It takes either a vector of contour levels;  an integer that specifies the number of contours to draw;  or a function which inputs `z` and outputs either a vector or an integer.

 ## Examples